conma293/CRTP/#Commands Ref.md

 So, if an attacker can specify an arbitrary SAN when requesting a certificate that enables domain authentication, and the CA creates and signs a certificate using the attacker-supplied SAN, the attacker can become any user in the domain!

+- kind of similar to alternate service in constrained delegation vut fir a user - gimme a cert for this user account object thats authorised, and add this one too while your at it.

 ```./certify.exe find /vulnerable```